 At 7th level, as a standard action, a summoner can call his avatar to his side.
 The avatar must be within 120 feet.
 When used, the avatar appears adjacent to the summoner (or as close as possible if all adjacent spaces are occupied).
 If the avatar is out of range, the ability is wasted.
 The summoner can use this ability once per day at 7th level, plus one additional time per day for every four levels beyond 7th.

 At 8th level, the summoner receives the Superior Summoning feat for free, even if he does not meet the prerequisites.
+If the summoner already has this feat, he may pick another Non-Combat feat for which he meets the prerequisites for.

 At 9th level, a summoner can use his maker’s call ability to swap locations with his avatar.
 If it is larger than him, he can appear in any square occupied by the avatar.
 The avatar must occupy the square that was occupied by the summoner if able, or as close as possible if it is not able.

-Faster Summoning (Ex)
+Stable Summoning (Ex)

 Greater Blood Pact (Su)